 To graduate cum laude, magna cum laude, or summa cum laude, a baccalaureate degree seeking student must have earned a minimum of 60 academic hours carrying quality points at Belhaven University.
+At the time of graduation, the student must have established a cumulative grade point average (calculated on the 100th decimal place and not rounded) on the Belhaven University record and meet the minimum below to be eligible:

-At the time of graduation the student must cum laude, 3.40 - 3.69; magna cum laude, 3.70 - 3.89; summa cum laude, 3.9 and higher.
+cum laude, 3.40 - 3.69; magna cum laude, 3.70 - 3.89; summa cum laude, 3.9 and higher.